Home > Research > Kia vs. Hyundai

 Kia Vs. Hyundai: The Ultimate Brand Comparison

 Choosing the most reliable used vehicle will often lead you to a Kia vs. Hyundai brand comparison.
 Both of these automakers elevate value with their sedans and SUVs – gas-powered or electrified – that prioritize function and form, bringing you an unforgettable drive at a great price.
-Once you compare Hyundai vs. Kia vehicles and their benefits, you'll see that it's a close call but that Kia models tend to take the edge with drivers looking for reliability and resale value.
-See how they compare below, then visit Used Car Superstores to see them in person.
+Once you compare Hyundai vs. Kia vehicles and their benefits, you'll see that it's a close call – so close, in fact, that we'd recommend these brands equally to drivers looking for reliability and resale value.
+See how they compare below – if you happen to be in the area of one of our three Used Car Superstores locations, we invite you to see both brands up close.

 Kia vs. Hyundai Comparison at a Glance

-- Depending on mileage and age, many used Kia or Hyundai models from recent model years get the remainder of the Basic Warranty, covering five years or 60,000 miles, whichever comes first.1, 2
+• Depending on mileage and age, many used Kia and Hyundai automobiles from recent model years are covered by the remainder of their new vehicle Basic Warranty (five years/60,000 miles) and Powertrain Warranty (10 years 100,000 miles) (whichever comes first).1,2

-- Using 2022 as a recent example, Hyundai received nine Top Safety Pick and Top Safety Pick+ Awards from the IIHS.3 Kia edged them out with 10 awards.4
+• Using 2022 as a recent example, both the Hyundai and Kia brands received numerous Top Safety Pick and Top Safety Pick+ awards from the IIHS – nine Hyundai models received the accolades,3 while Kia edged them out with 10 acknowledgments.4

-- According to RepairPal, Kia rates slightly higher in reliability ranking for models as old as 2010, at #3 out of 32 compared to all brands,5 while Hyundai is just behind in fourth place.6
+• According to RepairPal, these automakers are neck and neck in terms of reliability ranking for models as old as 2010, with Kia in third out of 32 brands,5 while Hyundai comes in just behind, sitting in fourth place.6

 Used Kia vs. Hyundai Sedans

-You'll find a variety of model years at our dealership, but let's examine how a 2020 Kia Forte matches up to that year's Hyundai Elantra.
-These two vehicles offer impressive MPG specs, with both sedans reaching up to an EPA-estimated 41 MPG (Highway) on their base trims.9, 10 That's thanks to their similar 2.0-liter four-cylinder engines that produce 147 horsepower.
+You'll typically find a variety of model years at our dealership, especially for these popular, value-oriented manufacturers, but let's examine how a 2020 Kia Forte matches up to that year's Hyundai Elantra.
+These two sedans offer impressive MPG specs, with both the Kia Forte and Hyundai Elantra reaching up to an EPA-estimated 41 MPG (Highway) on their base trims for 2020.9,10 That's thanks to their similar 2.0-liter four-cylinder engines that produce 147 horsepower.

-The differences between the Kia vs. Hyundai sedans become more obvious with the feature lineup.
+The differences between these Kia vs. Hyundai sedans become more obvious with their feature lineups, though.
 For instance, an 8-inch touchscreen display is the standard for the 2020 Forte, while the base trim of the 2020 Elantra doesn't have a touchscreen at all.
+However, you can still find a 7- or 8-inch touchscreen inside higher trims of the 2020 Elantra.
 Scan our used car deals and find more value-driven cars.

 Used Kia vs. Hyundai SUV Models

-For a more compact viewpoint, see how the pre-owned Kia Sportage vs. Hyundai Tucson battle plays out in their 2018 models.
-The used Sportage begins with a more expressive 181-horsepower engine, compared to the 164 horsepower in a 2018 Tucson.
-The Hyundai SUV has an impressive array of standard safety features, but the Kia strikes back with earlier access to a premium audio system.
-No matter your preferred SUV, you can trade in your current vehicle to make it easy to climb model years or trim levels and access those prestigious options.
+For a more compact viewpoint, see how the pre-owned Kia Sportage vs. Hyundai Tucson battle plays out in their 2018 variations.
+The used Sportage begins with a more expressive 181-horsepower engine when compared to the 164 horsepower offered by a 2018 Tucson, but the Hyundai SUV has a slightly higher maximum EPA fuel estimation.
+Both vehicles have impressive arrays of standard safety and tech features.
+No matter your preferred sport-ute, you can trade in your current ride to make climbing model years or trim levels easier, letting you access more prestigious appointments.

 Pre-Owned Kia vs. Hyundai Brand Reliability Chart